paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-09-10-bbc_news_redesign.md

 The BBC is often careful to test new designs with its users, but this time it fell woefully short.

-## One Page, A Thousand Interactions
+## One page, a thousand interactions

 {% include figure.html
   src="2010/09/bbc_news_redesign_msnbc.jpg"
   caption="An article page on the new MSNBC website"